-UTeach-Urban Teachers
+UT Urban Teachers

-UTeach-Urban Teachers is a teacher preparation program for students seeking secondary teacher certification in English language arts and reading or social studies.
-Information is available on the UTeach-Urban Teachers website and from the College of Education advising office.
+UT Urban Teachers is a teacher preparation program for students seeking secondary teacher certification in English language arts and reading or social studies.
+Information is available on the University of Texas Urban Teachers website and from the College of Education advising office.